CESSProject/doc-v2/storage-miner/running.md

 At the beginning of the storage node synchronization, all your **validated space**, **used space**, and **locked space** are 0.
 It is only when the validated space been incremented above 0 that the storage miner start earning rewards.
 For testnet, it take about an hour **after** the storage node chain synchronization completed, as shown below.

 ![CESS Bucket Stat with Validated Space](../assets/storage-miner/running/bucket-stat-validated-space.png)

+If you get the result of `You are not a storage node` , please wait for the chain synchronization to complete.

 ## Increase Miner Staking